Seachd: The Inaccessible Pinnacle

 Seachd: The Inaccessible Pinnacle is a 2007 Scottish Gaelic-language Scottish fantasy drama film by first-time director, Simon Miller from a story by Simon Miller and Joanne Cockwell.
-It stars Patrick Morrison/Pàdruig Moireasdan and acclaimed Gaelic magical realist poet and writer Angus Peter Campbell/Aonghas Pàdraig Chaimbeul in the role of the Grandfather.
+It stars Patrick Morrison/Pàdruig Moireasdan and Gaelic magical realist poet and writer Angus Peter Campbell/Aonghas Pàdraig Chaimbeul in the role of the Grandfather.
 Toby Robertson, Meg Bateman, and Kathleen MacInnes also appear in supporting roles.
-It is the first contemporary film in the Scottish Gaelic language and was a remade and expanded from a previous short film, Foighidinn - The Crimson Snowdrop, also directed by Miller.
+It is the first contemporary film in the Scottish Gaelic language and was remade and expanded from a previous short film, Foighidinn: The Crimson Snowdrop, also directed by Miller.

 Filming began in April 2006 around the Inaccessible Pinnacle at the top of Sgùrr Dearg in the Cuillin mountains on the Isle of Skye in the Hebrides of Scotland, and was completed in August 2006.
 The film screened at the Celtic Media Festival in March 2007, and made its world premiere at the 61st Edinburgh International Film Festival in August 2007.

 The word seachd (/gd/) in the title means "seven" and references the number of stories the grandfather originally told.

 Plot

-When a young man, Angus, visits his dying grandfather in hospital he cannot hold back his boyhood quest for the truth - the truth behind the death of his parents and the truth behind his grandfather's ancient, incredible, fearful stories.
-Stories from the whole of Gàidhealtachd history and rooted in Hebridean mythology and folklore about poisoned lovers, bloody revenge, water-horses and Spanish gold.
-His grandfather hijacks Angus' life, for one last time leading him to one of Scotland's most treacherous mountains, the Inaccessible Pinnacle on the Isle of Skye, and an ancient truth; that his grandfather is actually seven hundred years old and personally experienced the Jacobite risings, Highland Clearances, and the Education Acts, and about the real origins of each of the seven stories that he never expected to find.
+When a young man, Angus, visits his dying grandfather, he is determined to find out the truth behind the death of his parents.
+He is frustrated by his grandfather's incredible stories.
+The stories are drawn from Gàidhealtachd history and rooted in Hebridean mythology and folklore about poisoned lovers, bloody revenge, water-horses and Spanish gold.
+His grandfather leads him to one of Scotland's most treacherous mountains, the Inaccessible Pinnacle on the Isle of Skye.
+Angus discovers that his grandfather is actually 700 years old and experienced the Jacobite risings, Highland Clearances, and the Education Acts.
+He also finds out the real origins of each of the seven stories.